 The focus for this month is building your endurance.

 Aerobic workouts should now be five days per week, with one day rest.
-Increase your workout sessions to a minimum of forty-five minutes.
-Concentrate on working continuously throughout the entire forty-five minutes.
-Continue to include a hill or stair-climbing workout with a backpack at least once a week.
-Increase the weight carried in your backpack by ten pounds and the duration of this session to 35 – 45 minutes.
-You can substitute one or two of your aerobic workouts with the hill or stair climbing session.
+Increase your workout sessions to a minimum of 45 minutes.
+Concentrate on working continuously throughout the entire 45 minutes.
+Continue to include a hill- or stair-climbing workout with a backpack at least once a week.
+Increase the weight carried in your backpack by 10 lbs. and the duration of this session to 35–45 minutes.
+You can substitute one or two of your aerobic workouts with the hill- or stair-climbing session.
 Be careful with your knees on downhills.

 Strength workouts should increase to four days a week.
 Increase weights and repetitions, but again, do not exceed maximum repetitions already mentioned.

 At this point of your training you may find that motivation might be lacking at times.
 Don’t give up!
 Be creative, find new places to train, more friends to train with, go climbing to get psyched, read books on mountaineering, and watch videos or slide shows of other mountaineering adventures.